iamwizzdom/iamwizzdom/README.md

 ### What I Do 👨‍💻

 At the time I still had a life, I wrote lots of Vanilla JavaScript.
 But these days I specialize in API Development using PHP and sometimes JavaScript (Node.js).
-However, I also develop mobile applications using Java or still "JavaScript" (React Native).
+However, I still work with frontend tools such as React.js, and for the sake of being versatile, I also develop mobile applications using Java or still "JavaScript" (React Native).

 To find out more about me, check out my portfolio https://portfolio.wizdom.dev #StayAwesome 🙂